Fashion Nova: Collaborations

-In November 2018, Fashion Nova released its line with rapper Cardi B. The collection launched at a "Party with Cardi" event, with performances by Cardi B, Saweetie, and Brianna Perry.
-It was a very successful launch, selling out in seconds.
-Since this collaboration, Fashion Nova has been endorsed by many celebrities and influencers such as Teyana Taylor, Blac Chyna, and Christina Milian.
-The store has a seasonal Halloween costume line, making its items debut alongside its most popular ambassadors at Halloween events.
+In November 2018, Fashion Nova released its line with rapper Cardi B. The collection launched at a "Party with Cardi" event, with performances by Cardi B, Saweetie, DreamDoll and Brianna Perry.
+The collection reportedly sold out shortly after its release.
+Since the collaboration, Fashion Nova has been endorsed by many celebrities and influencers including Teyana Taylor, Blac Chyna, and Christina Milian.
+The store has a seasonal Halloween costume line, with items debuting alongside its most popular ambassadors at Halloween events.
 Fashion Nova launched a second season of the Cardi B collection in May 2019, with performances by Cardi B, YG, Blueface, and Lil Nas X.

-In April 2020, Fashion Nova created Fashion Nova Cares, an initiative focused on supporting social causes.
-That same month, Fashion Nova Cares partnered with Cardi B to donate $1,000 an hour for over 40 days to those affected by COVID-19, donating a total of $1 million.
+In April 2020, Fashion Nova launched Fashion Nova Cares, an initiative focused on supporting social causes.
+That same month, Fashion Nova Cares partnered with Cardi B to donate $1 million to those affected by COVID-19.
+In June 2020, Fashion Nova pledged to donate $1 million to a number of social justice organizations including Black Lives Matter, Know Your Rights Camp, and the NAACP Legal Defense and Education Fund.
+In November 2020, Fashion Nova released a line with Megan Thee Stallion, including statement pieces and an assortment of crafted denim for those 5 ft 9 in and taller.
+The collection reportedly generated $1.2 million in sales within 24 hours of the launch.

-In October 2020, Playboy filed a complaint against Fashion Nova Inc. in Los Angeles, for its trademark rights in its Bunny costume.
-The Bunny mark contains the costume's "iconic bunny ears, tail, ribbon name tag, wrist cuffs, corset, and bowtie collar," according to the lawsuit.